WakkaTrout/mpsoc_fsbl_rust/README.md

 The typical boot flow for the Zynq Ultrascale+ MPSoC is:

-                                                      -> PMUFW (optional)
 POR -> PMU Early Stages -> CSU ROM Exectution -> FSBL -> ATF/SSBL -> OS

-                                              -> PMUFW (optional)
+With PMUWF optionally being loaded either by the CSU ROM or the FSBL.

 This project concerns the FSBL software.

 There are other ways to enter this pathway (see mpsoc_reset_types.txt) and many devices to pull software from to procede to later stages of the booting (see mpsoc_boot_devices.txt).

 The job of the FSBL is ensure a stable, secure, efficient, and fault tolerant way to move the boot process along.
+Many systems make use of the MPSoC and the goal of this project is to enhance both the correctness and speed of the FSBL